Here you find information about the painter Johannes Vermeer which you can use for talks and projects.

 Vermeer and the world

 The Golden Age was the age of inventors and travels of discovery.
-Vermeer’s contemporary was Antonie van Leeuwenhoek, the improver of the microscope.
+Johannes’s contemporary was Antonie van Leeuwenhoek, the improver of the microscope.
 Have a look at his discoveries and his ‘dierckens’ (little creatures).

 The paint table